 What is the state of open data in Europe?
 I wondered.
 To answer that question, I went to interview top open data expert, Jean-Marc Lazard, founder of Opendatasoft.
 Here are a few reflections derived from my reading of the state of play of European open data in 2019 published by the EU, which you can download here, together with Jean-Marc’s point of view.

-The European Open Data State of the Art Report shows the evolution of this market towards maturity
+The European Open Data State of the Art Report shows the evolution of this Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... towards maturity

 In a 2019 report, the fifth in a series of annual studies that assess the maturity of open data in the EU Member States28 plus the European Free Trade Association (or “EFTA”) countries, the EU provides a snapshot of open data in Europe today.
 Here it is in a nutshell.
 You can find it in detail in the downloadable report below.

 “After years of open data maturity acceleration, Europe has now entered a phase of consolidation “, the report says in its introduction.
 As Jean-Marc Lazard explains (read his interview below), open data is not new.
 Since the beginnings, considerable progress has been made.

 The EU report “is an initiative of the European Commission, implemented with the support of a consortium led by Capgemini Invent, including Intrasoft International, Fraunhofer Fokus, con.terra, Sogeti, 52North, Time.Lex, the Lisbon Council and the University of Southampton”.

 Here are the main conclusions from this report

 The rise in maturity has been steady since 2015.
 This phase of maturity is over, with Member States now having strong open data policies and advanced portals.
 The emphasis is now on impact and quality.